Fund for Chattanooga Grant

 Priority will be given to requests that fall within a priority area and meet one or more of the following objectives:

-- Serve disadvantaged populations
+- Serve vulnerable populations

 - Assist those whose needs are not adequately met by existing services